DataDog/datadog-cdk-constructs/README.md

 ```

 ### Legacy Source Code Integration
-If your following dependencies are old:
+If you are using older versions of the following dependencies:
 - @datadog/datadog-ci < v2.4.0
 - datadog-cdk-constructs-v2 < v2-1.3.0
 - datadog-cdk-constructs < 0.8.4

 We highly encourage you to upgrade to the latest version.
-Otherwise, refer to the legacy documentation below.
+Otherwise, refer to the legacy documentation for enabling source code integration below.

 <details>
   <summary>Legacy Source Code Integration</summary>